 Wellbeing and Pastoral Support

 At St. Peter's, we believe that the well-being and mental health of our children is of significant importance.
-We feel that by promoting healthy minds and providing the children opportunities to explore themselves creatively will improve their emotion resilience when faced with challenging tasks.
-However, some of children require more time and support to develop these skills.
+We feel that by promoting healthy minds and providing the children with opportunities to explore themselves creatively will improve their emotion resilience when faced with challenging tasks.
+However, some children require more time and support to develop these skills.

 Please read out mental health policy below that details how we will support your child’s mental health whilst attending our school.